A physical therapy assistant that motivates patients to complete their home exercises.

 Based on user feedback, we revised our designs and created high-fidelity mockups of our product.
 Screens were created using Sketch and animated through InVision.
 Kinect mockups also utilized the Kinect SDK for motion tracking and Unity for the gameplay screens.

-Moving forward, we would dive deeper into game creation, in collaboration with physical therapists and experienced game designers.
-Next, we would expand this system to a broader demographic of patients.
+The next steps for Motive, would be diving deeper into game creation, in collaboration with physical therapists and experienced game designers.
+From there, we would expand this system to a broader demographic of patients.
 After reaching HIPAA compliance, Motive could also be extended to better serve the needs of physical therapists.
 A highly usable provider portal would keep patient information organized and easily accessible for clinicians.